 3160

-Foreign Lawyer in Oman Under the New Advocacy Law https://blog.decree.om/2025/foreign-legal-practice-in-oman-boundaries-conditions-and-collaborations/ Sun, 01 Jun 2025 05:42:42 +0000 https://blog.decree.om/?p=3117 The legal framework regulating the practice of foreign lawyers in the Sultanate of Oman was fundamentally reshaped by the new Advocacy and Legal Consultancy Law, issued by Royal Decree 41/2024, and the Executive Regulation of the Advocacy and Legal Consultancy Law issued by the Ministry of Justice and Legal Affairs Decision 66/2025.
+Foreign Lawyers in Oman Under the New Advocacy Law https://blog.decree.om/2025/foreign-legal-practice-in-oman-boundaries-conditions-and-collaborations/ Sun, 01 Jun 2025 05:42:42 +0000 https://blog.decree.om/?p=3117 The legal framework regulating the practice of foreign lawyers in the Sultanate of Oman was fundamentally reshaped by the new Advocacy and Legal Consultancy Law, issued by Royal Decree 41/2024, and the Executive Regulation of the Advocacy and Legal Consultancy Law issued by the Ministry of Justice and Legal Affairs Decision 66/2025.
 Some of the most significant changes by this new legal framework are the rules governing the practice of foreign lawyers in Oman.
 This blog post will highlight the key implication that this new law would have for foreign lawyers wishing to work in private practice in Oman.

 To start with, it is worth noting that the Advocacy and Legal Consultancy Law governs the work of law firms, and has no implications for legal professionals working as legal advisors in companies and other organisations, such as banks, telecom companies, or any other corporation.
 This means that restrictions imposed on foreign lawyers who wish to work as advocates or as legal consultants in a law firm do not apply to foreign lawyers wishing to work as in-house counsel.